 Late Voice presents the work of Richard Elliott, a writer, teacher and cultural musicologist based in Newcastle upon Tyne (UK).
-I am the author of the books Fado and the Place of Longing: Loss, Memory and the City (Ashgate, 2010), Nina Simone (Equinox, 2013) and The Late Voice: Time, Age and Experience in Popular Music (Bloomsbury Academic, 2015).
-I’ve also published articles and reviews on popular music, literature, consciousness, memory, nostalgia, place and space, affect, language and technology, details of which can be found on this site under ‘Writing’.
+I am the author of the books Fado and the Place of Longing: Loss, Memory and the City (Ashgate, 2010), Nina Simone (Equinox, 2013), The Late Voice: Time, Age and Experience in Popular Music (Bloomsbury Academic, 2015) and The Sound of Nonsense (Bloomsbury Academic, 2018).
+I’ve also published articles and reviews on popular music, literature, consciousness, memory, nostalgia, place and space, affect, language and technology, details of which can be found on this site under ‘Writing‘.

 I’m a Senior Lecturer in Music at the International Centre for Music Studies at Newcastle University, where I specialise in courses related to popular music.
 Prior to this, I lived on the South Coast of England, where I taught courses on popular and classical music, contextual music studies, and music and media at the University of Sussex.
 I have also worked as a teacher of English for Academic Purposes, a journal editor and a reviewer of books and music.